prooph/service-bus/README.md

 Why another CQRS/Messaging library?
 -----------------------------------

-The goal of PHPServiceBus is to provide a powerful CQRS layer on top of different messaging/worker tools like [php-resque ](https://github.com/chrisboulton/php-resque), [RabbitMQ](https://www.rabbitmq.com/), [Pheanstalk](https://github.com/pda/pheanstalk) or RESTful Messaging API.
+The goal of PHPServiceBus is to provide a powerful CQRS layer on top of different messaging/worker tools like [PhpResque](https://github.com/chrisboulton/php-resque), [RabbitMQ](https://www.rabbitmq.com/), [Pheanstalk](https://github.com/pda/pheanstalk) or RESTful Messaging API.
 It is designed with flexibility in mind.
 Almost all components can be extended with custom behavior.
 But flexibility has it's price.
-The structure of PHPServiceBus is more complex than of the other libraries.
+The structure of PHPServiceBus is more complex than of other libraries.
 If you just want to get familiar with CQRS and/or messaging, maybe another lib is a better choice.

 IoC and EDA
 -----------

 Like mentioned above, each part of PHPServiceBus can be extended or exchanged.
 The library uses the [ServiceManager](http://framework.zend.com/manual/2.0/en/modules/zend.service-manager.quick-start.html) and [EventManager](http://framework.zend.com/manual/2.0/en/modules/zend.event-manager.event-manager.html) implementations of the ZendFramework 2.
 Specific managers and factories construct the various components used to send commands, publish events and receive them.
 All important actions trigger *.pre and *.post events to provide event-driven capabilities.
 But let's explore it step by step.

 Installation
 ------------

 You can install PHPServiceBus via composer by adding `"codeliner/php-service-bus": "dev-master"` as requirement to your composer.json.

 Quick Start
 -----------

 The simplest way to get started is to configure a local in memory service bus.
 In PHPServiceBus this would not be simple enough to use it as example in a quick start, but PHPServiceBus ships with an Initializer, that do the hard work for us.